grenagit/MMM-APOD/README.md

 The max-height and max-width of the media can be fixed.
 Title and description display may be enabled or disabled independently.
 Description can be shorted and lenght can be fixed.

+MMM-APOD can be used to display the image in the background of [MagicMirror](https://magicmirror.builders/) with `position: "fullscreen_below"`!

 <p align="left">
 <img alt="MMM-APOD Screenshot #1" src="MMM-APOD_screenshot1.png" height="250px">
 <img alt="MMM-APOD Screenshot #2" src="MMM-APOD_screenshot2.png" height="250px">